Cass Elliot: Final performances, death, and funeral

 On April 22, 1974, Elliot collapsed in the California television studio of The Tonight Show Starring Johnny Carson immediately before her scheduled appearance on the show.
-She was treated at a hospital and released, then dismissed the incident as simple exhaustion in interviews and in the conversation she had with Carson during her May 7 visit to his show's studio where she made it through the telecast.
+She was treated at a hospital and released, then dismissed the incident as simple exhaustion in interviews and during her May 7 conversation with Carson at his show’s studio.

 Soon after Elliot videotaped an appearance on the syndicated Mike Douglas Show, which originated from Philadelphia, she began two weeks of solo concerts at the London Palladium.
 She felt elated by the standing ovation she received on the last night of the engagement, which was Saturday night, July 27.
 She made an international phone call to Michelle Phillips, during which Elliot cried from happiness over her success at the Palladium, as Phillips has stated in numerous interviews.
 Elliot began a 24-hour celebration.
 She first attended the 31st birthday party of Mick Jagger at his home on Tite Street in Chelsea, London.
 After the party, Elliot went to a brunch in her honor presented by Georgia Brown.
 While there, according to biographer Eddi Fiegel, Elliot was blowing her nose frequently, coughing and having trouble breathing.
-Next she attended a cocktail party hosted by American entertainment journalist Jack Martin.
+Next, she attended a cocktail party hosted by American entertainment journalist Jack Martin.
 She seemed in high spirits but also appeared physically exhausted and sick.
 Elliot left that party at 8:00 p.m. on Sunday, July 28, saying she was tired and needed to get some sleep.

 Elliot retired to an apartment at Flat 12, 9 Curzon Place (later Curzon Square) in the Mayfair district of Central London, owned by singer-songwriter Harry Nilsson, who allowed her to stay there.
 Later that night, Elliot died in her sleep at age 32.
 According to Keith Simpson, who conducted her autopsy, she died of a heart attack, and there were no drugs in her system.
 Four years later, Keith Moon, drummer for The Who, died in the same bedroom, also aged 32 years.